GeerkeLab/eTOX-ALLIES/README.md

 Application configuration is defined in the eTOXlie/data/settings.json file.
 Use this file to define eTOXlie application settings, paths to external dependancies and connection to external clusters for GROMACS calculations.

+### Documentation

+Documentation on the use of the eTOX ALLIES web based graphical user interface is included in the package as the eTOX\_ALLIES\_GUI.docx Word document

 ### Citing eTOX ALLIES